DylanTaylor1/GTNH-PowerDisplay/README.md

 2) Connect the adapter, computer case, screen, and glasses terminal with OC cables.
 They do not need to be in the same location or orientation as in the image below.
 Also place the keyboard next to the screen, either in front or on top.
 3) Power everything by connecting a GregTech or AE2 cable directly to the computer case.
 Alternatively, use a power converter.
 4) Right-click the glasses terminal with a pair of AR glasses to link it.
 Equip them in a bauble slot, tinkers mask slot, or helmet slot.
-5) Sneak right-click all the components into the computer case and press the power button.
+5) Shift-click all the components into the computer case and press the power button.
 6) Follow the commands on screen install --> Y --> Y (The OpenOS floppy disk is no longer needed in the computer afterwards).
 7) Install the required scripts by copying this line of code into the computer (middle-click to paste).